department-of-veterans-affairs/va-gov-onboarding/widgets/README.md

-#   Tutorial: Make a New Widget
+#   Tutorial: Make a New VA.gov React Widget

-*As a* developer
+*As a* frontend developer
-*I want* to learn how to make a widget
+*I want* to learn how to make a VA.gov React widget
-*so that* I can be a productive team member
+*so that* I can understand how to build one of the types of features on VA.gov

 **Acceptance Criteria**

-1. A new "Hello World" widget is accessible when I run `vets-website` in my development environment
+1. I can view a new "Hello World" widget when I run `vets-website` locally
-1. I am ready to develop a full-featured widget
+1. I understand how to develop a widget
-1. I am confident the pull request to merge my full-featured widget will be merged

 ##  Prerequisites

-1. All work will take place in the `vets-website` repository
+1. The `vets-website` repository is cloned locally
-1. You should have a cursory understanding of JavaScript, JavaScript bundling, React, and the DOM
+1. Familiarity with JavaScript, JavaScript bundling, React, and the DOM

-##  What is a Widget?
+##  What is a VA.gov React Widget?

-A Widget is a small react application that is mounted to a DOM element on an existing static page.
-This differs from an "Applicaton," in that an Application represents an entire page between the header and footer of VA.gov.
+A VA.gov React Widget ("Widget") is a small React component that is mounted into a `<div>` on a static content page.
+A static content page is an HTML page whose content is provided by a Content Management System (CMS).
+A Widget differs from a VA.gov "Application" which fills an entire page between the header and footer of VA.gov.

-##  The `static-pages` Application
+##  The Widget Application

-Within `vets-website` there is an Application called `static-pages`.
-This Application contains subdirectories in which all code widget is stored.
+Within `vets-website` there is an application called `static-pages`.
+Widgets are defined in subdirectories of the `static-pages` application.

-`static-pages` is not like other Applications: it does not produce a single-page application that lives between the header and footer of VA.gov.
-Instead, it produces a bundle that is loaded into every page on VA.gov called `static-pages.entry.js`.
-This bundle includes code that allows each widget to decide whether or not to load themselves into that page using the "conditional mounting" pattern.
+`static-pages` is not like other applications: it does not produce a single-page application that lives between the header and footer of VA.gov.
+Instead, it produces a JavaScript bundle called `static-pages.entry.js` that is loaded into every static content page on VA.gov.
+This bundle contains logic that allows each widget to decide whether or not to load themselves into that page using the "conditional widget mounting" pattern.

-##  The "Conditional Mounting" Pattern
+##  The Conditional Widget Mounting Pattern

-Widgets are conditionally mounted to a DOM element on an existing page using a "conditional mounting" pattern.
+Widgets are conditionally mounted into a `<div>` on a static content page using a standardized conditional mounting pattern.

-This pattern is implemented as follows:
+These are the steps to implement the pattern:

-1. Each widget implements a `create` function which looks for a DOM element based on a unqiue, widget-specific attribute value, for example, a `<div data-widget-type=my-widget>`.
+1. Each widget implements a `create` function that searches for a `<div>` based on a unique, `widget-type` HTML data attribute value, e.g.: `<div data-widget-type="my-widget"/>`.
-    1. If the DOM element is not found the `create` function returns.
+    *  If the `<div>` is not found the function does not mount the widget
-    1. Otherwise, the `create` function mounts the widget to the DOM element, and imports the widget's bundle.
+    *  Otherwise, the function loads the widget's bundle and then mounts the widget
-1. The `static-pages` entrypoint invokes every widget's `create` function
+1. The `static-pages` application is responsible for calling every widget's `create` function
-1. The `static-pages.entry.js` bundle is added to every page
+1. The `static-pages.entry.js` bundle is loaded on every static content page

-In summary, every page gives every widget a chance to mount itself.
-Widgets don't need to know which pages they are associated to, so the dependency is unidirectional (pages depend on widgets, widgets don't depend on pages).

-This pattern:
--   Allows for re-usability of widgets across pages
--   Maintains consistency in widget scaffolding
--   Has minimal impact on page load time, since the `static-pages.entry.js` bundle only contains the code to conditionally mount widgets, and not the widget bundles themselves
--   Is simple: widgets try to load themselves on every page

 ##  Scaffolding a Widget